RicardoKurashiki/RicardoKurashiki/README.md

 <p>I'm a computer engineering student at <strong>Pontifícia Universidade Católica do Paraná (PUC-PR)</strong>, at Curitiba, Brazil.</p>

 <p>I'm a self-taught Flutter developer.
-Started programming in Flutter beginning of 2020 and I'm always learning something new everyday.</p>
+Started programming in Flutter on the beginning of 2020 and I'm always learning something new everyday.</p>

 <h2>My social medias:</h2>
 <ul>